First Nations Scholarships

 Step 3 – Interview

-Shortlisted applicants will be invited to meet with the Principal and the First Nations Program Co-ordinator either online via video call or in-person at the School.
+Shortlisted applicants will be invited to meet with the Principal and/or Deputy Principal and the First Nations Student Co-ordinator either online via video call or in-person at the School.

 Step 4 – Offer